nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 To do so, complete the following steps:

-1. Add a file that defines the following information for every sensor that should be handled by the |sensor_sampler| in an array of :c:struct:`sensor_config`:
+1. Add a file that defines the following information for every sensor that should be handled by the |sensor_manager| in an array of :c:struct:`sensor_config`:

    * :c:member:`sensor_config.dev_name` - Sensor device name.
      The name must match the sensor label in the :file:`BOARD.dts` file.